|

 about near him.
 There were also heaps of flowers and fruit.
 I

 made my pranams and my offerings.
-Bhagavan did not seem much interested
+Bhagavan did not seem much

-punctuating his remarks with "seri".
-He would also burst
+frequently punctuating his remarks with "seri".
+He

-out laughing, in a happy and child like glee, from time to time.
+would also burst out laughing, in a happy and child like glee,

-His face, hidden behind a white beard was radiant and his eyes
+from time to time.
+His face, hidden behind a white beard was

-shone with merriment.
-He would ask other people to read to him
+radiant and his eyes shone with merriment.
+He would ask other

-and he would ask them questions every now and then.
-One young
+people to read to him and he would ask them questions every now

-man entered, prostrated, left a card at His feet, and went away.
+and then.
+One young man entered, prostrated, left a card at His

-When it was read, it turned out to be an invitation to his impending
+feet, and went away.
+When it was read, it turned out to be an

-wedding!
-Before Bhagavan could properly bless him, lie had disappeared.
+bless him, lie had disappeared.
+Everyone laughed.

 Bhagavan now turned to me .
 His gestures were unhurried and measured,